guicho271828/aaai-template/README.md

 * `make` will build the paper.

 * `make auto` watches the source files and builds the pdf when they are updated.
-Poor-man's (or wise-man's) Overleaf.
-  * Requirements: `inotify-tools` package (available from `apt`, `yum`).
-    It uses `inotifywait` for watching files and also sends messages via inotify notification popup window.
+Poor-man's (or wise-man's) Overleaf. **Linux only** It uses `inotifywait` for watching files and also sends messages via inotify notification popup window.
-  * Only available on Linux.
+  * Requirements: `inotify-tools` package (available from standard package managers)

 * We encourage the use of [Inkskape](https://inkscape.org/) to prepare svg images in `img` subdirectory, which are automatically compiled into pdf figures.
   Compilation into pdf is highly recommended because bitmap formats like png have the risk of resulting in blurry images.
   They also increase the file size significantly compared to the vector data in pdf-based figures.

-  On OSX, inkscape is available from `brew install inkscape`
+  * Requirements: `inkskape` package (available from standard package managers)

 * `make submission`, `make archive`, `make arxiv` :
   These `make` targets will create a `submission` directory and prepares the camera-ready